cloudcreate-dk/essentials-components/README.md

 ```

 ## PersistableEventMapper

-The `MyPersistableEventMapper` is a mapper that you need to write in order to provide a translation between generic Events such as OrderAdded, OrderAccepted and the `PersistableEvent` type that
+The `MyPersistableEventMapper` is a mapper that you need to write in order to provide a translation between generic Java based Events such as `OrderAdded`, `OrderAccepted` and the `PersistableEvent` type that
 the `EventStore` knows how to persist.
 The custom `PersistableEventMapper` can also provide context specific information such as `Tenant`, `CorrelationId`, etc.

 Here an example of a `TestPersistableEventMapper`:

 ```